The remains of Bower of Wandel, a ruined 15th century castle, stand on a mound within a bend in the River Clyde.

 The fact that there is a motte suggests that this site is contemporary with several other mottes which are located along the same route, such as Coulter, Roberton, Abington, probably giving it a 12th century origin.

 Some sources state that the Jardines owned the Bower of Wandel, along with the barony of Wandel, from the 12th century until the 17th century.
-However the New Statistical Account mentions that the barony belonged to the See of Glasgow in 1116, when it was known as Quendal, and that a William de Hertisheved (possibly referring to Hartside), who was the sheriff of Lanark in 1255, held the barony during the reign of Alexander II.
+However the New Statistical Account mentions that the barony belonged to the See of Glasgow in 1116, when it was known as Quendal, and that a William de Hertisheved or William de Hartside, who was the sheriff of Lanark in 1255, held the barony during the reign of Alexander II.
 It goes on to state that the ownership passed to William de Gardin or Jardin, the ancestor of the Jardines of Applegirth, during the reign of David II (1329 – 1371).
 The names Hartside of Wandel seem to have been interchangeable and referred to the same barony.

 The castle is roughly square in plan, measuring approximately 13.5m south-west to north-east by 10.1m south-east to north-west, and is thought to date to the 15th century.
 It would likely have replaced or incorporated an earlier stone structure which itself would have superseded a timber tower.
 The surviving walls stand to an average height of around 2.0m, and consist of a rubble core with facing stones averaging around 2.5m thick.
 Many of the facing stones are no longer in situ, having either been robbed for other uses or dislodged by cattle rubbing against them.